arturoszulc/flutter_todo/README.md

 ## App structure
-The app has modular structure based on [Riverpod](https://github.com/rrousselGit/riverpod).
+The app has a modular structure based on [Riverpod](https://github.com/rrousselGit/riverpod).
 Each functionality (like Authentication or Todos) has it's own:
 - controller
 - set of states
 - set of screens